simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 Although you are not sending the referrer here, the browser does send the origin header with CORS requests.
 This means that your CDN provider still gets the domain where your visitors land on.
 If they record IPs they can track the browsing behavior of your visitors.
 This can only be solved by choosing a CDN provider that anonymizes the IP addresses.
 The only CDN provider that currently offers IP anonymization is [BunnyCDN](https://bunnycdn.com/) _(we are not affiliated with BunnyCDN)_.

 <details markdown="1">
-<summary>If you combine all the above features the HTML will look similar to this</summary>
+<summary>If you combine all the above features, the HTML will look similar to this</summary>

 ```html
 <script